 The SPP Transmission System topology used in the SFT is the most up-to-date Network Model for all allocation periods, updated for forecasted transmission topology changes including planned maintenance outages.

-For withdrawals at sink Settlement Locations containing more than one PNode, SPP will distribute the Settlement Location withdrawal down to the PNode level using load distribution percentages from the peak hour of the corresponding most recent historical period (i.e. June, July, August, September, Fall, Winter and Spring).
+For withdrawals at Settlement Locations containing more than one PNode, SPP will distribute the Settlement Location withdrawal down to the PNode level using load distribution percentages from the peak hour of the corresponding most recent historical period (i.e. June, July, August, September, Fall, Winter and Spring).
 These load distribution percentages are calculated using the methodology described under Section 4.1.2.1.6.

+For injections at Market Hubs, SPP will distribute the hub injection down to the PNode level on a pro-rata basis using the weighting factors defined when the hub is created.

-For GFA Carve Outs, an injection at the source and a corresponding withdrawal at the sink will be included in the Annual ARR Allocation Process and will be subject to SFT.
+For GFA Carve Outs that will be nominated, an injection at the source and a corresponding withdrawal at the sink will be included in the Annual ARR Allocation Process and will be subject to SFT.
 The capacity used in the allocation will be the maximum allowable nomination as defined in section 5.2.2

 Prior to assessing simultaneous feasibility, the normal and emergency ratings of all flowgates and monitored transmission system elements are adjusted as follows to arrive at an SPP Residual Transmission System Capability: